 - It is not a phase-out, but a mechanism to reduce production levels and the associated threat to the environment over time.
 The first reduction in production allocation occurs in 2024, with a baseline established for 2020-2022 average HFC consumption.

 Emergence of Natural Refrigerants as an Alternative Solution

-The Service Refrigeration Conversion Strategy can be broken down into 4 main elements: Program Planning and Organization; Survey and Engineering; Execution; Commissioning.
+The CoolSys Conversion Strategy can be broken down into 4 main elements: Program Planning and Organization; Survey and Engineering; Execution; Commissioning.
 Each element is described below in additional detail.
 It would be our intent to allow our customers to pick and choose the services that best fit their needs.